linkdotnet/Blog/Readme.md

 ### Ko-fi
 You can use [Ko-fi](https://Ko-fi.com/) as payment service to receive donations.
 To aquire the `KofiToken` as seen in the config above, head to [wdigets page](https://Ko-fi.com/manage/widgets), click on "Ko-fi Button".
 Now choose "Image" as type.
 In the field below under `Copy & Paste Code` you see an `<a href='https://ko-fi.com/XYZ'` tag.
 Just take the `XYZ` part and put it into `KofiToken`.

+### GitHub Sponsor
+Enables the usage of [GitHub Sponsors](https://github.com/sponsors) as payment service to receive donations.
+Only pass in your username.
+The button will use the following url: `https://github.com/sponsors/{your-user-name}`.

 ## Search Engine Optimization (SEO)
 The blog includes some of the most important tags to get indexed by a crawler.
 Furthermore some aspects of the Open Graph specification are implemented.